OpenWaterAnalytics/EPyT/paper/paper.md

 3. Provide code templates for expanding the capabilities of EPANET and facilitating smart water systems research, while supporting the adoption of open-science and reproducible research best practices.
 4. Provide a similar data structure in Python and MATLAB, to facilitate translation between the two environments.

-## Target audience

-The target audience is students and researchers in engineering (civil, environmental, chemical, mechanical, electrical) and computer science, who want to utilize data analytics and Artificial Intelligence (AI) methods in applications related to drinking water networks.
-Moreover, the toolkit can be used by researchers, data scientists, and engineers working in startups and companies for the development of new innovative smart water solutions.

 ## State of the field

 As a precursor of EPyT, the open-source [EPANET-MATLAB Toolkit](https://github.